 At Usworth Colliery Primary School we view History not only as simple facts and dates but encourage pupils to become detectives who explore the past in an exciting way.
 By teaching History through The Learning Challenge Curriculum, we give pupils opportunities to explore a wide range of sources, both primary and secondary, from which the past may come alive.

 History allows our children to compare and contrast, to examine how and why things have changed, to learn about historical characters and expand their research skills.
 We teach children to be open minded and enquiring thinkers who understand cause and effect.
 We want them to understand how people have lived in the past and compare this to modern life.
 Wherever possible, we encourage first hand experiences through handling real artefacts and visiting relevant sites of historical interest in the region, as well as bringing in specialists for in-school workshops.

 History in the Early Years Foundation Stage

+In the Early Years Foundation Stage Framework, History forms part of the learning pupils acquire in the area of ‘Understanding the World’.
+Through active learning, and playing and exploring, pupils are encouraged to understand the world around them.
+Children are given lots of opportunities to talk about past and present events in their own lives and in the lives of family members.
+Through discussion and role play, pupils are regularly encouraged to ask questions and use the language of time to find out about events in each other’s lives.
 A range of resources such as photographs, books and historical artefacts are provided to develop their knowledge and understanding further.
 Stories and non-fiction texts are also used to introduce a sense of time, people and events from the past.
-Whenever possible, visits and visitors are planned to encourage pupils interest and understanding of life in the past and how it is different now.
+Whenever possible, visits and visitors are planned to encourage pupils’ interest and understanding of life in the past and how it is different now.